IBM/dml-operations-cockroachdb-operator-rhm/README.md

 ---

-# Store and query unstructured JSON data from CockroachDB hosted on Red Hat Marketplace
+# Perform DML Operations with CockroachDB hosted on Red Hat Marketplace

-In this tutorial, we will learn how to get unstructured JSON data from an API, store it in CockroachDB hosted on Red Hat Marketplace, and query the unstructured JSON data from the table using python runtime and Jupyter notebook.
+In this tutorial, we will learn how to perform CRUD operations with CockroachDB hosted on Red Hat Marketplace using python runtime and Jupyter notebook.

 # About CockroachDB Operator